I decided to write the ultimate beginners guide to metal detecting for numerous reasons.

 For me personally, this is the most stressful part of the hobby.

-You’re going to need to be consistent and patient to gain permissions from landowners.
+You’re going to need to be consistent and patient to gain permission from landowners.

 We cover how to get permissions later on in the guide.